 The parks at Walt Disney World reopened in mid-July, and fans couldn’t be happier.
 But part of Disney’s being able to reopen is based on the resort’s ability to have procedures and protocols put in place to keep Cast Members and Guests as safe as possible.
 Disney World has implemented a brand-new system for making reservations in the parks, a new way of entering the parks with updated security, and a new way of dining.
 Dining at Disney World has always been fun, and that hasn’t changed.
 But it’s important to know what has changed about dining at Disney so you’re best prepared for your next trip to the Most Magical Place on Earth.

 7. Dining reservations are a little different.

 Before COVID-19, dining reservations could be made at restaurants at Walt Disney World up to 180 days in advance.
-Now that the parks have reopened, the window for reservations have been shortened—by about 4 months.
+Now the window for reservations have been shortened—by about 4 months.
 At this time, you’ll only be able to make reservations 60 days in advance.
 Be sure to have in mind the restaurants at which you’d like to eat and try to make your reservations as soon as possible within this new window.

 6. Some restaurants are not in operation.

 Though the parks have reopened, part of that “phased reopening” means that some restaurants are not open to Guests at this time.
 An example of this is Casey’s Corner at Magic Kingdom.
 For the latest updates about which restaurants are open and which ones are not in operation, visit Disney World’s official website before your trip.

 5. Some dining experiences are modified.